-As a personal trainer, I met countless clients who were not considered overweight by height to weight ratio but carried a disproportionate amount of fat in the abdominal area.
+As a doctor, I met countless patients who were not considered overweight by height to weight ratio but carried a disproportionate amount of fat in the abdominal area.
 This kind of fat is often referred to as visceral fat.

-To give you the precise rundown on this subject, I did extensive research with the help of my dietitian.
-Below, we take a closer look at what visceral fat means exactly and how to target it efficiently.
+To give you the precise rundown on this subject, I did extensive research.
+Below, I take a closer look at what visceral fat means exactly and how to target it efficiently.

 Let's dive right in.